getsettalk/react-native-maker/README.md

 };
 ```

+>Remember that it will modify you tsconfig.json file also. 👶

 ![Easy Command to create ](https://img.shields.io/badge/Easy%20Command%20to%20create-how%20to%20install%20or%20use-green?labelColor=success&style=flat)
 > **All folder are created, now you can modify files and folder its create typescript files which you may change or delete**